luapower/luapower-all/tr.md

   * `h`: text's wrapped height.
   * `spacing_h`: text's wrapped height including line spacing.

-The table also contains a list of lines in its array part with the fields:
+and with a list of lines in its array part, with the fields:

   * `advance_x`: x-advance of the last segment.
   * `ascent`: maximum ascent.